 A visual first-then board and set of 48 task and reward picture cards to use in the classroom.

-Visual first-then schedules are a great tool to use with students with autism and other disabilities.
+Visual first-then schedules are a great tool to use with students with disabilities.
 It is used to communicate a sequence of events or to reinforce completion of a non-preferred activity, e.g. “FIRST tidy up, THEN go for a walk”.
 They are wonderful to have in both the special education and general classroom.

 A ‘Visual First-Then Schedule’ can be used in a variety of ways: